microsoft/winrtc/samples/README.md

 ## FeedBack

-You can [file an issue](https://github.com/microsoft/winrtc/issues/new/choose) to report a bug.
+Your feedback is important to us.
+Please [file an issue](https://github.com/microsoft/winrtc/issues/new/choose) to report a bug.